The highest Court in Europe ruled on the 4th September 2014 that the arrival time must be calculated from the time the first aircraft door is opened.

-It was previously thought the arrival time should be calculated from when the aircraft comes to a standstill, so this decision means more passengers will technically be delayed by 3 hours or more and more passengers will therefore be entitled to compensation.
+It was previously thought the arrival time should be calculated from when the aircraft comes to a standstill, so this decision means more passengers will technically be delayed by 3 hours or more and more passengers will therefore be entitled to claim for flight compensation.

 We know that pursuant to Regulation (EC) No 261/2004 passengers are entitled to compensation where they experience an arrival delay of 3 hours or more, but what is the definition of ‘arrival delay’?